Rapids (RPD) Price Reaches $0.0002 on Top Exchanges

-Rapids (CURRENCY:RPD) traded 52.5% higher against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on March 30th.
-One Rapids coin can now be purchased for about $0.0002 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Rapids has traded 60.5% higher against the dollar.
-Rapids has a total market cap of $2.46 million and $9,202.00 worth of Rapids was traded on exchanges in the last day.
+Rapids (CURRENCY:RPD) traded up 2.3% against the US dollar during the 24-hour period ending at 21:00 PM E.T. on April 3rd.
+One Rapids coin can currently be bought for about $0.0002 or 0.00000000 BTC on popular exchanges.
+Over the last week, Rapids has traded up 41.2% against the US dollar.
+Rapids has a total market cap of $2.40 million and $4,285.00 worth of Rapids was traded on exchanges in the last day.

 - Dystem (DTEM) traded 3.5% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.